Last updated: July 1, 2026

 - Use Google’s Mobile-Friendly Test to see where you stand

-- Use tools like WAVE to catch accessibility issues that may be easy to fix
+- Use a tool like WAVE to catch accessibility issues that are often easy to fix

-At 3 Media Web, we specialize in helping manufacturing marketing teams uncover hidden issues, apply quick wins, and build long-term digital strategies.
+At 3 Media Web, we help manufacturing marketing teams uncover hidden issues, apply quick wins, and build long-term digital strategies—blending WordPress expertise with Human + AI-powered execution.

 We provide:

-- Website support to keep your site fast, functional, and secure
+- Website support and maintenance to keep your site fast, functional, and secure

 - Ongoing web design and development to evolve with your campaigns